Vonage-Community/tutorial-interactive_tutorials/tutorials/messages_api-node-sms/src/content/docs/03-initialize-client.md

 | `VONAGE_NUMBER` | The phone number you are sending the message from.
 This is the number rented from Vonage when setting up the application. |
 | `TO_NUMBER`     | The phone number you are sending the message to.                                                                          |

 > Note: If your account is in the trial period, the `TO_NUMBER` can only be the phone number that you used to create the account.
 Also, don't use a leading + or 00 when entering a phone number, start with the country code, for example 447700900000.
+This is the E.164 number format.

 Copy this code into `send-sms.js`